-2019 2018
+2020 2019

 Trade account receivables Ps.
-260,727 208,116
+766,889 260,727

-Expected credit loss (13,640) (9,340)
+Expected credit loss (9,083) (13,640)

 Ps.
-247,087 198,776
+757,806 247,087

-Trade accounts receivable from customers detailed above are measured at their amortized cost.
-The average related to the turnover of accounts receivable is 30 days.
-No interest is charged on outstanding trade receivables.
+The clients' accounts receivable detailed above are measured at their amortized cost.
+The average, with respect to the turnover of accounts receivable, is from 14 to 28 days as of January 3, 2021, and 30 days as of December 31, 2019.
+No interest is charged on pending accounts receivable.

-The Group always measures the loss allowance for trade receivables at an amount equal to lifetime ECL.
-The expected credit losses on trade receivables are estimated using a provision matrix by reference to past default experience of the debtor and an analysis of the debtor's current financial position, adjusted for factors that are specific to the debtors, general economic conditions of the industry in which the debtors operate and an assessment of both the current as well as the forecast direction of conditions at the reporting date.
-See Note 20 for information on exposure to credit and market risks.
+The Group measures the loss reserve for commercial accounts receivable in an amount equal to the expected lifetime credit loss.
+Expected credit losses in accounts receivable are estimated using a provisions matrix with reference to the debtor's previous default history and an analysis of the debtor's current financial situation, adjusted for factors specific to the debtors and the general economic conditions of the industry in which the debtors operate, and assessing both current and predicted conditions as of the reporting date.

-There has been no change in the estimation techniques or significant assumptions made during the current reporting period.
+There have been no changes to the estimation techniques used or significant assumptions made during the current reporting period.

-The Group writes off a trade receivable when there is information indicating that the debtor is in severe financial difficulty and there is no realistic prospect of recovery, e.g. when the debtor has been placed under liquidation or has entered into bankruptcy proceedings, or when the trade receivables are over one year past due, whichever occurs earlier.
-None of the trade receivables that have been written off is subject to enforcement activities.
+The Group cancels an account receivable when there is information that indicates that the debtor is experiencing serious financial difficulties and there is no realistic prospect of recovery, e.g. when the debtor has been placed in liquidation or has entered bankruptcy proceedings, or when a commercial account receivable is more than one year old, whichever occurs first.
+None of the commercial accounts receivable that have been canceled are subject to enforcement activities.